dannybrian/tulito/README.md

 Tulito is a template and library for building great mobile Web apps.

-At this time, TULITO IS NOT CONSIDERED PRODUCTION-READY CODE.
-There is much to refactor in tulito.js and I will be opening issues for these items in the coming weeks.
+At this time, TULITO IS NEARING PRODUCTION-READY CODE.
+There is some to refactor in tulito.js and I will be opening issues for these items in the coming weeks.
 Also, no testing has been done outside of Chrome, Safari, and PhoneGap.

+Visit http://tulito.org to see demos.

 Why?
 ----